 Also, different mold professionals often do not use the same terminology.
 Regardless, an understanding of the five elements of a mold inspection should be evident when interviewing candidate inspectors.
 It is important to recognize that the frequent absence of usable information on the exposure potential of the occupants has consequences.
 If reliable information on occupant exposure is not included in the mold inspection report, then the homeowner will not have the ability to effectively communicate with healthcare professionals.
 Further, no treatment plan prescribed by a physician will work if the patient returns to a dwelling with contaminated indoor air.
 This is due to the continuous exposure to the contaminant and the already antagonized immune system.
 This whole process starts with, and is based on, the mold inspection report.

 The homeowner is the one who is most familiar with water-intrusions that may have affected their dwelling (when, where, repairs performed, health impact).
-Because of the cost of an inspection, some homeowners may prefer to perform a DIY prescreening inspection to identify possible issues.
+Because of the cost of an inspection, some homeowners may prefer to perform a DIY prescreening inspection to identify possible issues rather than finding a mold expert.
 This should then also include a DIY site inspection, incident history, visual inspection, and moisture meter survey (an inexpensive moisture meter can be purchased at many hardware stores or online).
 The moisture meter should be used to test areas of potential water intrusion, including sink base cabinets, wet bars, bathtubs, showers, toilets, washers, window corners, sliding glass doors, sky lights, etc. Look for dampness, leaks, water staining, visible mold, and musty odors.
 (It is recommended that owners take safety precautions like using a N95 face mask and latex gloves while inspecting.
 Tools like a moisture meter and hygrometer can be helpful as well).
 Learn how to do a DIY mold inspection HERE.
 This is valuable information you can provide to a professional mold inspector making the process more efficient, and will help to develop an understanding of the required and necessary costs and alternatives.
 In addition, your knowledge of your home can be helpful in monitoring the inspection to determine competence of the inspector and to prevent being misled or taken advantage of financially.
 Unfortunately, the mold remediation industry is populated with a fair share of less qualified, trained, and diligent experts.
 Many often expand the scope for financial benefit.
 Learn about how to find a remediator and not to be duped by an unqualified expert HERE.

 Preliminary mold testing can be done inexpensively by the homeowner.
 ImmunoLytics Mold Test Kits provide a comprehensive, but simple to use, testing method with instructions and lab results that can be helpful in making a determination of molds present in a conclusive manner.
 While this technology has existed for decades, proper plate testing, and swab testing of visual mold, is often more conclusive than more technically complicated methods and can be performed by an occupant or homeowner.